node-migrator-bot/thimble/client/documentation/api/start.md

 ### Starting Thimble ###

-When all your configuration is set up, you can simply `start` thimble:
+When all your configuration is set up, you simply `start` thimble:

     thimble.start(app);